 About Reinforcements

 Reinforcements are the rewards that satisfy your needs.
 The fish that cats received outside of Thorndike’s box was positive reinforcement.
 In Skinner box experiments, pigeons or rats also received food.
-But positive reinforcements can be anything that is added after a behavior is performed: money, praise, candy, you name it.
+But positive reinforcements can be anything added after a behavior is performed: money, praise, candy, you name it.
 Operant conditioning certainly becomes more complicated when it comes to human reinforcements.

 Positive vs. Negative Reinforcements

 Skinner also looked at negative reinforcements.
 Whereas positive reinforcements are given to subjects, negative reinforcements are rewards in the form of things taken away from subjects.
 In some experiments in the Skinner box, he would send an electric current through the box that would shock the rats.
 If the rats pushed the lever, the shocks would stop.
 The removal of that terrible pain was a negative reinforcement.
-The rats still sought out the reinforcement, but they were not gaining anything when the shocks ended.
+The rats still sought the reinforcement but were not gaining anything when the shocks ended.
 Skinner saw that the rats quickly learned to turn off the shocks by pushing the lever.

 About Punishments